Summary

 Learning objectives

-• Understand the scale of international migration in the twenty-first century
+• Understand the scale and nature of international migration in the twenty-first century

 • Discuss the multiple drivers of migration as well as the barriers to such movement